Wednesday, December 24, 2008

 Our Horizons have expanded while theirs have remained the same.

-Although both sides are correct in their decisions, it is we, the
+Although both sides are correct in their Decisions, it is we, the

-Curious Traveller, who experience that discomforting melancholy
+Curious Traveler and Lone Wolf, who experience that discomforting

-"home", we can never return to that free-spirited Home of our
+that although we can go back "home", we can never return to that

-past that lingers as a fond fairy-tale in the deep recesses of our mind.
+free-spirited Home of our Past that lingers as a fond fairy-tale in the

-please forward it to other like-minded persons.
+it to other like-minded individuals, organizations and sites.

 © copyright Joseph Panek 2008

-0 comments:
+2 comments: